 It’s important to understand the different asset classes and the role they may be able to play in your financial strategies.
-Many financial experts believe that asset allocation may be the single most important factor influencing long-term investment returns, regardless of short-term market fluctuations.1 You could potentially lower your investment risk and increase your chances of meeting your investment goals by maintaining an asset allocation that includes several different types of assets.
+Many financial experts believe that asset allocation may be the single most important factor influencing long-term investment returns.
+Regardless of short-term market fluctuations.1 You could potentially lower your investment risk and increase your chances of meeting your investment goals.
+Simply by maintaining an asset allocation that includes several different types of assets.

 What Is Asset Allocation?

 Asset allocation refers to the mix of different types of investments, such as stocks, bonds, and cash.
 Because each type of asset has unique risk and return characteristics.
 The asset allocation an investor chooses is typically determined by that investor’s: financial goals, time frame, and personal tolerance for investment risk.

 Here’s a closer look at the risk and reward characteristics of the major asset classes.